 What Is Mental Anguish?

 Mental anguish is a form of emotional distress, a deeply personal and subjective experience that impacts every area of your life.
-It is not as tangible as a broken bone or a laceration, but it can hurt just as much, if not more.
+It is not as tangible as a broken bone or a laceration, but it can hurt just as much if not more.
 Depending on the circumstances, your mental anguish might manifest as overwhelming anxiety, extreme sadness, or constant worry about your future.
-You might find yourself unable to sleep or eat, or you might be persistently reliving the moment of the accident in your mind.
+You might find yourself unable to sleep or eat or persistently reliving the moment of the accident in your mind.
 It could even lead to post-traumatic stress disorder (PTSD), a severe anxiety disorder that can occur after a traumatic event.

 Mental anguish is real, and it is valid.
 It’s an unfortunate aftermath of many accidents and personal injuries.
-As much as it affects your life, it’s essential to know that the law recognizes this type of suffering and offers avenues for you to seek compensation.
+As much as it affects your life, knowing that the law recognizes this type of suffering and offers avenues for you to seek compensation is essential.

 How to Prove Mental Anguish